West Sonoma Coast AVA: Name Evidence

 Despite the variety of names in use, the name "West Sonoma Coast" emerged as the most commonly used within the wine industry to specifically identify coastal Sonoma County.
 The name "West Sonoma Coast" is known both locally, as reflected by the West Sonoma Coast Vintners noted above and a number of local vineyards in the area, and nationally as noted by a number of media sources.
 Peay Vineyards highlights their "Pinot Noir, Syrah, and Chardonnay from our estate vineyard on the West Sonoma Coast," and Red Car Winery notes "Red Car is a West Sonoma Coast winery specializing in cold climate Pinot Noir, Chardonnay and Syrah."
 A number of other wineries and vineyards make note of their West Sonoma Coast location.
 Examples of national media sources referencing the name include The Wall Street Journal, which writes "It's only in the last 20 years or so that the West Sonoma Coast has been recognized as a superb region for Burgundian varietals of Pinot Noir and Chardonnay."
 Forbes refers to the area as the "Western Sonoma Coast" in its article.
-In Wine & Vines Magazine, Elaine Chukan Brown discusses "the region unofficially known as 'west Sonoma Coast.'"
+In Wine & Spirits Magazine, Elaine Chukan Brown discusses "the region unofficially known as 'west Sonoma Coast.'"